-Use Type Stakeholders / Product Description Average (201 Revenue Visitation Tours Self-guided tours Three self-guided tours offered via iPods or own devices (app), seven days a week. \$90,000 6,600 🛧 Guided tours Four guided tours delivered by casual tour guides on weekends and to private groups throughout the week.
-5,230 ↓ Paranormal experiences Three night tours offered through a contractor and casual tour guides, up to three time a month. \$150,000 600 ↑ Sleepovers Evening tour and sleepover in the gaol extension, as a private booking.
+Use Type Stakeholders / Product Description e Annual 4-19) Revenue Visitation Tours Self-guided tours Three self-guided tours offered via iPods or own devices (app), seven days a week. \$90,000 6,600 🛧 Guided tours Four guided tours delivered by casual tour guides on weekends and to private groups throughout the week.
+5,230 ♥ Paranormal experiences Three night tours offered through a contractor and casual tour guides, up to three time a month. \$150,000 600 ↑ Sleepovers Evening tour and sleepover in the gaol extension, as a private booking.
 110 ⇒ Tenants Café Commercial operation from the Warders Amenities (and partial use of the Store).
 Open seven days, with limited packaging with tours.
-Residential properties Three rented properties, two tenanted with the third currently unfit. \$82,000 Grossman High School Use of Gaol kitchen on cost recovery basis.
-Various community Use of The Barracks, Saddlery and Visits groups Processing Centre for nominal fee.
-Maitland City Council Free use of Store Building.
-Leases Battlezone and Escape Room Operate within the Gaol site under a licence agreement with a base fee and a per head cost for each participant, outside of core opening hours. \$10,000 3,700 ⇔ Events Bitter and Twisted Boutique Beer Festival Annual event attracting over 4,500 visitors, with a hire fee and green levy on tickets. \$14,000 4,500 ⇒ Evening events Music and movie events held during the evening on the exercise yard.
-Sporadic 500-1,500 Functions Weddings, parties, private dinners, balls, conference dinners etc Privately organised functions using the Auditorium, Chapel, marquee, A and B Wing and the Exercise Yard. \$10,000 1,800 ⇔ Meetings Conferences, Community Groups, internal Council Groups, local business Use of the Gaol Meeting and Reading Rooms, Auditorium and Chapel including new rooms on the ground floor. \$23,000 500 ↑ Filming Movies, television series, television ads Demand for filming has decreased with Parramatta Gaol now available again for filming. \$10,000 -
+Residential properties Three rented properties, two tenanted with the third currently unfit.
+Grossman High School Various community groups Three rented properties, two tenanted with the third currently unfit.
+Use of Gaol kitchen on cost recovery basis.
+Use of The Barracks, Saddlery and Visits Processing Centre for nominal fee. \$82,000 - groups Leases Maitland City Council Battlezone and Escape Room Free use of Store Building.
+Operate within the Gaol site under a licence agreement with a base fee and a per head cost for each participant, outside of core opening hours. \$10,000 3,700 ⇒ Events Bitter and Twisted Boutique Beer Festival Annual event attracting over 4,500 visitors, with a hire fee and green levy on tickets. \$14,000 4,500 ⇒ Evening events Music and movie events held during the evening on the exercise yard.
+Sporadic 500-1,500 Functions Weddings, parties, private dinners, balls, conference dinners etc Privately organised functions using the Auditorium, Chapel, marquee, A and B Wing and the Exercise Yard. \$10,000 1,800 ⇒ Meetings Conferences, Community Groups, internal Council Groups, local business Use of the Gaol Meeting and Reading Rooms, Auditorium and Chapel including new rooms on the ground floor. \$23,000 500 ↑ Filming Movies, television series, television ads Demand for filming has decreased with Parramatta Gaol now available again for filming. \$10,000 -

-Use Type Stakeholders / Product Description Average Annual (2014-19) Revenue Visitation Programs School Holidays Annual school holiday program for 5 - 12 year old's.
-Inc. above 650 ↑ Exhibitions Three exhibitions per year set up in the Gaol Auditorium.
+Use Type Stakeholders / Product Description ge Annual 14-19) Revenue Visitation Programs School Holidays Annual school holiday program for 5 - 12 year old's.
+Inc. above 650 🛧 Exhibitions Three exhibitions per year set up in the Gaol Auditorium.
 Free to the public - Research Services Inmate or staff history Request research be undertaken into the history of the site, inmates or employees.
 Nominal fee - Retail Merchandise Limited range of souvenir items as well as video and publications that have been commissioned by the Gaol. \$20,000 -